 |Summer Fellowship Program Flyer||Mentoring Firms FAQ|

 The Washington State Association for Justice (“WSAJ”) has established a Fellowship Program to introduce a diverse group of law students to the plaintiffs’ bar generally and to WSAJ specifically.
 The Fellowship Program (the “Program”) will allow selected students to observe the work of trial attorneys as part of a summer-long mentoring program.
-Fellows will gain exposure to the work of trial attorneys by “shadowing” three mentor law firms, each for a four week period.
+Fellows will gain exposure to the work of trial attorneys by “shadowing” two mentor law firms, each for a six week period.
 They will attend depositions, hearings, settlement proceedings, and possibly even trial with their mentors.
 They will also have the opportunity to work on short-duration projects, including a writing assignment.

-The Program is open to law students who (1) have completed their second year (or equivalent) of law school; (2) exhibit a diversity of traits and attributes in age, race, gender, sexual orientation, disabilities, ethnicity, religion, socio-economic factors or national origin or demonstrate a commitment to fostering such diversity within the legal community; (3) demonstrate a strong interest in and/or commitment to representing plaintiffs in civil actions; and (4) demonstrate a commitment to social justice.
+The Program is open to law students who (1) have completed their second year (or equivalent) of law school; (2) exhibit a diversity of traits and attributes in age, race, gender, sexual orientation, disabilities, ethnicity, religion, socioeconomic factors or national origin or demonstrate a commitment to fostering such diversity within the legal community; (3) demonstrate a strong interest in and/or commitment to representing plaintiffs in civil actions; and (4) demonstrate a commitment to social justice.

 Please contact Raphaela Weissman at (206) 464-1011 or firstname.lastname@example.org with any questions.

 THE WSAJ FELLOWS